zumasys/docs/site/jbase/jshell/README.md

 > On Windows, because **%** is a meta-character, it must be *escaped* as shown in the example.

-The above example will display the jShell prompt as:
+The above example will display the jshell prompt as:

 ```
 msh obiwan ~ 1 -->